tob-1as/Meteored-7days-scrap/README.md

 ## Uso
   Como parámetro se require una URL y retorna un arreglo de la información de cada día.
+  *As parameter a URL is required, and it returns an array containing the weather data from each day.*

   ```javascript
   const meteo = require('meteored-7');